SS John A. McGean: Construction and description

-John A. McGean was built in 1908 by the American Shipbuilding Company at their shipyard in Lorain, Ohio.
+John A. McGean was laid down as yard number 359 in 1908 at the American Shipbuilding Company shipyard in Lorain, Ohio, and completed later that year.
+The ship was named after one of the directors at the shipyard.
 She was 432 ft long, with a beam of 52 ft and a draft of 28 ft, and measured 5,100 gross register tons.
+She was powered by a 1500 IHP triple expansion steam engine fed by two coal fired boilers, turning a single propeller.
+The ship was transferred into the ownership of Hutchinson & Co. in 1908, and was operated by the Pioneer Steamship Co.